 “It didn’t take me long to realize that I did my best parenting by prayer.
 I began to speak less to the kids and more to God.
 It was actually quite relaxing.”

 do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.

 ~ Philippians 4:6-7

-As a parent it is my job to love, speak truth, teach, train and most importantly pray for my children.
+As a parent, it is my job to love, speak the truth, teach, train and most importantly pray for my children.
 I can’t micromanage or control their lives.
 It isn’t my job and it isn’t my life to do that with.